pchunduri6/rag-demystified/blog.md

 To enable answering more complex questions, recent AI frameworks like LlamaIndex have introduced more advanced abstractions such as the [Sub-question Query Engine](https://gpt-index.readthedocs.io/en/latest/examples/query_engine/sub_question_query_engine.html).

-In this post, we'll demystify sophisticated RAG pipelines by building a multi-hop question answering system from the ground up.
+In this post, we'll demystify sophisticated RAG pipelines by using the Sub-question Query Engine as an example.
+We'll examine the inner workings of the Sub-question Query Engine and simplify the abstractions to their core components.
+We'll also identify some of the challenges associated with advanced RAG pipelines.

-**Disclaimer**: We use an off-the-shelf vector index from [EvaDB](https://github.com/georgia-tech-db/evadb) for vector retrieval.
-However, the concepts are applicable to any vector index.

-### The Data Warehouse
+### The setup

-The first step in building a RAG pipeline is to create a data warehouse.
 A data warehouse is a collection of data sources (e.g. databases, APIs, etc.) that contain information relevant to the question answering task.

 In this example, we'll use a simple data warehouse containing multiple Wikipedia articles for different popular cities, inspired by LlamaIndex [example use-cases](https://docs.llamaindex.ai/en/stable/examples/index_structs/doc_summary/DocSummary.html).
-Each Wikipedia article is a separate data source.
+Each city's wiki is a separate data source.

 Our goal is to build a system that can answer questions like:
 1. *"What is the population of Chicago?"*